The Remote Job Market in 2025

 Optimising Your Profile for Remote Work

-Remote employers look for specific signals in your resume and profile: self-direction, asynchronous communication skills, and familiarity with remote collaboration tools.
-Explicitly mention these in your summary and experience sections.
+Remote employers look for specific signals: self-direction, async communication, fluency in remote tools.
+Mention these explicitly in your summary and experience sections.
+Don't make the recruiter guess.

-Update your LinkedIn location to "Remote" or include "Open to Remote Opportunities Worldwide" in your headline.
-This signals to global recruiters that you're available.
+Update your LinkedIn location to "Remote" or add "Open to Remote Opportunities Worldwide" to your headline.
+This puts you in the right filter for global recruiters who use LinkedIn Recruiter's location targeting.

 What Remote Companies Look For

-Companies hiring remote workers have specific concerns: Can you manage your own time?
-Can you communicate clearly in writing?
-Will you be reliable without in-person supervision?
-Your resume and cover letter should address these concerns proactively.
+Companies hiring remote have predictable concerns.
+Can you manage your own time?
+Can you write clearly under deadline?
+Will you be reliable without a manager looking over your shoulder?
+Address these in your resume and cover letter, ideally with proof.

-• Any previous remote or distributed team experience
+• Previous remote or distributed team experience, with specifics

-• Tools you're proficient with: Slack, Notion, Asana, Jira, Zoom, Loom, Figma, etc.
+• Tools you use: Slack, Notion, Asana, Jira, Zoom, Loom, Figma, Linear

 The Remote Interview Signals